Kidus-Nesibu/c-programing/README.md

-# c-programing
-this is my personal c projects
+this is my c programing languge tutorial project repository